trashbirdecology/bbsAssistant/README.md

 ## Filtering by State/Region

-Filter the dataset `bbs` using your preferred method.
+Filter the dataset using your preferred method.
 A lookup table is provided as a package dataset for filtering by country or state using the BBS codes (see columns CountryNum, StateNum) or ISO alpha codes and names (see columns iso_3155_2, iso_a2, name_fr, name_es):